|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 Meeting Place & Time

-Our meeting place and the location for OARS’ California Advanced Rowing Clinic is at the OARS American River Outpost in Lotus/Coloma.
-The course starts at 8:00 AM.
+Our meeting place and the location for OARS’ California Advanced Rowing Clinic is at OARS American River Outpost in Lotus/Coloma.
+Click here for a Google Map.

 Getting to the OARS American River Outpost